valentingarnier/valentingarnier.github.io/index.md

 We see that each one of the three big clusters we mentioned earlier (Nort America, Europe and Eastern Asia) in the air traffic animation has at least one airport that is really well connected to the rest of the network.
 We note that the United States is the country with the most connected airports.

-Then we look at the betweeness of airports, this measure tells us which airports are used the most often to travel between any two random airports worldwide.
+Then we look at the betweenness of airports, this measure tells us which airports are used the most often to travel between any two random airports worldwide.

 <table align="center">
   <thead>
     <tr>
       <th style="text-align:center">N°</th>
       <th style="text-align:center">Airport (Country)</th>
-      <th style="text-align:center">Betweeness score</th>
+      <th style="text-align:center">betweenness score</th>
     </tr>
   </thead>
   <tbody>